 Upscale entertainment, dining, and unparalleled views of the skyline await you on your trip down the Riverwalk with one of Chicago’s many tour boat companies.
 Chicago’s First Lady Cruises, Chicago Water Taxi, Mercury, and Wendella Sightseeing all offer perfect ways to learn about the city’s architecture and history on the water, while Island Party Hut Docks & Charters is your go-to for a great time.
 Chicago Retro Boats, Chicago Cycle Boats, Chicago Electric Boat Company, and Urban Kayaks Riverwalk take more of a DIY turn of events for a fun and active summer excursion.

 Are you looking for the best sushi destinations in Chicago?
 View a list of our favorite places to visit

-Aside from all of these amazing attractions—here’s a breakdown of each area:
+Aside from all of these amazing attractions — here’s a breakdown of each area of the Riverwalk:

 The Marina (Between State and Dearborn)

 - Public Seating

 The Cove (Between Dearborn and Clark)

 - Kayak Rental Retail Space

 - Flanders Belgian Beer & Fries, a Restaurant